geraudmathe/Locomotive-fundamentals/README.md

 **Several levels of inheritance**

-The principle of page's inheritance can be applied to every page.
+The principle of page inheritance can be applied to every page.
-When you create a page, it automatically inherits from index, but you can also make it inherits from another page, by specifying it's parent :
+When you create a page, it automatically inherits from index, but you can also make it inherit from another page, by specifying it's parent:

 ![Specifying parent](images/specifying_parent.png)